 - 1. Part II of the Comprehensive Examination is open to the public. - 2.
 The Supervisory Committee serves as the Examination Committee.
 The Computer Science Graduate Advisor chooses a member of the Supervisory Committee, who is not the supervisor, to be the Chair of the Examination Committee. - 3.
 The student submits his/her written thesis proposal, about 20-30 pages in length, to the Examination Committee four weeks prior to the date of the Examination. - 4.
 The thesis proposal should include a clear definition of the intended research problem(s), a careful survey of previous related work, discussion of the methodology to be used, and a timetable. - 5.
-The proposal should demonstrate that successful pursuance of the research will yield a substantial contribution to the body of knowledge of Computer Science. - 6.
-The student presents his/her research plan (at most 20 minutes) and gives answers, by means of oral presentation, to the Committee's questions. - 7.
-The student defends his/her answers and justifies the choice of research topic.
+The proposal should demonstrate that successful pursuance of the research will yield a substantial contribution to the body of knowledge of Computer Science.

-3A PUC is a Prescribed Undergraduate Course that is required as part of a student's degree.
+$^{3}$ A PUC is a Prescribed Undergraduate Course that is required as part of a student's degree.

-4A PGC is a Prescribed Graduate Course that is required as part of a student's degree.
+$^{4}$ A PGC is a Prescribed Graduate Course that is required as part of a student's degree.
 A PGC may be a prescribed course that either is included among or is additional to the normal number of required courses.

-- 8. The Chair of the Examination Committee should allow time for questions from the public, up to a maximum of 15 minutes. - 9.
+- 6. The student presents his/her research plan (at most 20 minutes) and gives answers, by means of oral presentation, to the Committee's questions. - 7.
+The student defends his/her answers and justifies the choice of research topic. - 8.
+The Chair of the Examination Committee should allow time for questions from the public, up to a maximum of 15 minutes. - 9.
 The entire examination typically takes two hours. - 10.
 The Examination Committee will provide critical comments and/or suggestions. - 11.
 The Examination Committee recommends a result to the Computer Science Graduate Committee.
 The result of the Examination is normally pass with distinction, pass, or fail.
 In case of failure, the Examination Committee determines whether the student can continue, what actions are needed, and whether re-examination is necessary.
 The Computer Science Graduate Committee makes a recommendation to the Department based on the Examination Committee's recommendation.

-7 The Ph.D. thesis defense
+6 Ph.D.
+Thesis and Defense